walshbr/walshbr.github.io/pages/cv.md

 Peer Review Publications

+* "The Pedagogy of Digital Humanities Budgets", *Journal of Interactive Technology and Pedagogy* (Forthcoming).
 * "The Futures of Digital Humanities Pedagogy in a Time of Crisis", _The Digital Futures of Graduate Study in the Humanities_ (Forthcoming).
 * "A Way In: Digital Pedagogy Training with Low-tech, Speculative Workshops," with Malcolm Cammeron, Caroline Carter, Winnie E. Pérez Martínez, and Samantha Stephens, *Journal of Interactive Technology and Pedagogy*  24, [https://cuny.manifoldapp.org/read/a-way-in-digital-pedagogy-training-with-speculative-low-tech-workshops/section/d26fab6f-c473-489a-9516-a6e6f0c747a7](https://cuny.manifoldapp.org/read/a-way-in-digital-pedagogy-training-with-speculative-low-tech-workshops/section/d26fab6f-c473-489a-9516-a6e6f0c747a7).
 * "The Three-Speed Problem in Digital Humanities Pedagogy", in _What We Teach When We Teach DH: Digital Humanities in the Classroom_, part of the _Debates in Digital Humanities Series_ (2023).